jiangshan001/Firefly-sync/README.md

 ## Authorship

-Built as part of the MSc in Neurotechnology / Bioengineering at Imperial College London.
+Built as part of the MSc Human and Biological Robotics at Imperial College London.